 Get by with a little help from your vet

 Your veterinarian will check your cat’s oral health during annual visits, but there may come a time where your cat requires an appropriate cleaning.
-Vets agree that the only way to pull off a true cat teeth cleaning is with a little help from general anesthesia.
+Vets agree that, for many felines, the only way to pull off a true cat teeth cleaning is with a little help from general anesthesia.

 Anesthesia is quite safe for most cats, barring those with certain medical conditions like hyperthyroidism (which your vet will note).
 Beyond teeth cleanings, your cat will also need to be anesthetized for dental X-rays and, if necessary, polishing and removal of diseased teeth.